-Located 7 miles outside of Kuala Lumpur, the caves were made famous in 1878 by zoologist William Temple Hornaday, better known for the time he put a Pygmy tribesman on display in the monkey house at New York's Zoological Park.
-During Malaysia's colonial heyday, the caves were a popular site for picnicking British couples.
+Located seven miles north of Kuala Lumpur, the caves were made famous in 1878 by zoologist William Temple Hornaday, better known for the time he put a Pygmy tribesman on display in the monkey house at New York’s Zoological Park.
+During Malaysia’s colonial heyday, the caves were a popular site for picnicking British couples.
 The stairs were added in more recent times.

 The gallery of the main Temple Cave at the top of the stairs is 300 feet high and 1200 feet long, with small openings letting in natural light.
 A smaller gallery is up another fight of stairs, mostly open to the sky.
 Two other smaller caves are also at the site.

-In 2006, a 140 foot tall concrete statue of Murugan was added at the foot of the stairs in the weeks preceding Thaipasam, a giant chrysanthemum garland draped around his shoulders by construction crane.
+In 2006, a 140-foot tall concrete statue of Murugan was added at the foot of the stairs in the weeks preceding Thaipusam, a giant chrysanthemum garland draped around his shoulders by construction crane.